dimagi/commcare-hq/corehq/apps/README.rst

 smsbillables
    Billing functionality relating to charging for SMS, allowing us to pass carrier charges on to clients. smsforms
-   SMS surveys, a part of messaging that allow end users to interact with a CommCare form via SMS instead of via mobile or Web Apps. styleguide
+   SMS surveys allow end users to interact with a CommCare form via SMS instead of via mobile or Web Apps.
+This is part of ``messaging``. styleguide
    Documentation of best practices for UI development, including live examples of common patterns. zapier